Boifuba/mookinator/README.md

 This project is licensed under the MIT License.

 ## Need help?

-## Need help?

 Join us on [Discord](https://discord.gg/223PjGAM2Y), or create an [issue](https://github.com/Boifuba/mookinator/issues) here.

-> The Discord is in Portuguese, but you can ask in English — we understand you!
+> The Discord is in Portuguese, but you can make your questions in English — we understand you!